AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 1. Navigate to **[!UICONTROL System]** > **[!UICONTROL Cache Management]** and click **[!UICONTROL Flush Cache]** to refresh all invalid caches.

 You can configure [!DNL PayPal Smart Buttons] styling in the Admin or [!DNL Payment Services Home].
-See [PayPal's Buttons style guide](https://developer.paypal.com/docs/checkout/standard/customize/buttons-style-guide/) for more information.
+See [PayPal's Buttons style guide](https://developer.paypal.com/docs/checkout/standard/customize/buttons-style-guide/) for more information about the options.